mspnp/aks-jumpbox-imagebuilder/README.md

 ## :broom: Clean up resources

-1. :floppy_disk: **Capture any log data desired to be retained.**
+1. **Capture any log data desired to be retained.**

    If you wish to review or retain any logs generated during the image building process, copy out the log file from the storage account in the `IT_` infrastructure resource group.
 You'll find a `customization.log` file in a container called `packerlogs`.
 All other containers can be ignored, as they were used as transient storage for runtime operations.

-1. :broom: **Remove image contributor role assignment.** _Optional._
+1. **Remove _Image Contributor_ role assignment.** _Optional._

-   The _Image Contributor_ (or `_Contributor_ if not using custom roles) permissions on the target resource group for the AIB service is only necessary while actively building an image.
+   The _Image Contributor_ (or `_Contributor_ if not using custom roles) role assignment on the target resource group for the AIB service is only necessary while actively building an image.
 If you do not plan on building a new image immediately, consider removing the role assignment between AIB's Managed Identity and the destination resource group.

    ```bash
    export AIB_MANAGED_IDENTITY=$(az TODO)